 If you’re struggling to have a steady stream of posts for social media, you should look at repurposing blog content and breaking it down into smaller social media posts.
 Not only do you save time, but you also ensure you maintain a packed social media content calendar.

 From videos and infographics to noteworthy statistical data and quotes – the idea is to create engaging posts tailored for the social media platform and leverage them to start conversations and engage your community of followers.
+You can use tools like Visme, Animaker and EDIT to create stunning visuals to go with your posts.

 SlideShare is a platform that lets you upload presentations but did you know that you can also leverage it to boost your content marketing efforts?